SeisComP/seiscomp/doc/base/tutorials/waveformplayback.rst

 * scautopick/teleseismic

 No further configuration, just use the defaults.
-Bind the scautopick/teleseismic profile to networks CX and GE, save the configuration and update the configuration in the database (in scconfig: System -> Update configuration)
+Bind the scautopick/teleseismic profile to networks CX and GE, save the configuration and update the configuration in the database
+(in :program:`scconfig`: System -> Update configuration).

 At this point you are ready to run the playback as described below.

 Final tests
 ===========

-* In scolv, the event is visible.
+* In :program:`scolv`, the event is visible.